fcttechnologies/TranscriptionStudio/README.md

 - Simple web UI for submitting a video link and optional custom title.
 - Progress tracking across download, transcription, summarization, and file writing steps.
 - Markdown output includes URL, timestamp, summary, key points, and full transcript.
+- Toggle to include transcript only and no summmary or key points.
 - Clipboard-ready text block for quick sharing.

 ## Quick-start (macOS, Python 3.12)